brakmic/BlockchainStore/README.md

 **Here's how I interact with it:**

-Get customer and seller addresses.
-By default *truffle* registers ten Etherium accounts.
-Therefore we can easily take two of them

-to play the roles of shop seller and its customer.
+First, we'll need two addresses: a customer and a seller.
+By default *testrpc* registers ten Etherium accounts.
+Therefore we can easily take two of them to play the roles of shop seller and its customer.

 *For more information about the namespace web3.eth consult [truffle docs](http://truffleframework.com/docs/) and also Ethereum [JavaScript API](https://github.com/ethereum/wiki/wiki/JavaScript-API).*